-To dissect the early transcriptional and epigenetic events during hESC specification, Gifford et al. used directed differentiation of hESCs to produce early representative populations from the three germ layers, namely ectoderm, mesoderm, and endoderm, followed by fluorescence-activated cell sorting (FACS) to enrich for the desired differentiated populations.

-These three cell types, in addition to undifferentiated hESCs (HUES64), were then subjected to ChIP-seq for six histone marks (H3K4me1, H3K4me3, H3K27me3, H3K27ac, H3K36me3, and H3K9me3), Whole-genome bisulfite sequencing (to determine DNA methylation status), and RNA sequencing (RNAseq).
+To dissect the early transcriptional and epigenetic events during hESC specification, Gifford et al. used directed differentiation of hESCs to produce early representative populations from the 3 germ layers, namely ectoderm, mesoderm, and endoderm, followed by fluorescence-activated cell sorting (FACS) to enrich for the desired differentiated populations.
+These 3 cell types, in addition to undifferentiated hESCs (HUES64), were then subjected to - ChIP-seq for six histone marks (H3K4me1, H3K4me3, H3K27me3, H3K27ac, H3K36me3, and H3K9me3), - whole-genome bisulfite sequencing (to determine DNA methylation status), and - RNA sequencing (RNAseq).

 We also performed ChIP-seq for the TFs OCT4, SOX2, and NANOG in the undifferentiated hESCs, as well as ChIP bisulfite sequencing (ChIP-BS-seq) for FOXA2 in the endoderm population.
 Generation of hESCs and hESC-derived cell types

-overlaid immunofluorescent images of the undifferentiated human embryonic stem cell (hESC) line HUES64 stained with OCT4 (POU5F1) and NANOG antibodies.
+Low (43) and high (403) magnification overlaid immunofluorescent images of the undifferentiated human embryonic stem cell (hESC) line HUES64 stained with OCT4 (POU5F1) and NANOG antibodies.
 Formation of ectoderm is induced by inhibition of TGFb, Wingless/ integrase1 (WNT), and bone morphogenetic protein (BMP) signaling Established directed differentiation conditions were used to generate representative populations of the 3 embryonic germ layers: hESC-derived ectoderm, hESC-derived mesoderm, and hESC-derived endoderm.
 Cells were fixed and stained after 5 days of differentiation with the indicated antibodies.
-Representative overlaid images at low (103) and high (403) magnification are shown.
+Representative overlaid images at low and high magnification are shown.
 DNA was stained with Hoechst 33342 in all images.
+Gene expression in 3 cell lineages